Diego De Leo: Other research activities

 De Leo is president of the non-profit De Leo Fund Onlus, a third-sector organization he co-founded in 2005.
 The De Leo Fund supports people traumatized by sudden or traumatic deaths—such as road or workplace accidents, suicide, homicide, or natural disasters—through services including a national telephone helpline, live chat, online forums, and in-person or virtual counseling sessions.
-He also established an award in memory of his children, presented biennially by the International Association for Suicide Prevention to recognize distinguished research on suicidal behaviors conducted in developing countries.
+He also established an award in memory of his children, presented biennially by the International Association for Suicide Prevention to recognize distinguished research on suicidal behaviours conducted in developing countries.

 In 2010, De Leo accepted a part-time role as professor of Biopsychology at the University of Primorska in Slovenia.
 In 2011, he was appointed director of the newly established Slovenian Centre for Suicide Research, founded by the Andrej Marušič Institute at the University of Primorska.

 In 2023, De Leo was elected president of the Associazione Italiana di Psicogeriatria (Italian Psychogeriatric Association) and in 2024, he was appointed Secretary of the International Psychogeriatric Association.

 De Leo is affiliated with the Department of Community Medicine at West Virginia University, a member of the Special Consortium on Suicide Prevention for the American Army, and an honorary professor of psychiatry at the University of Queensland.
 He also serves on the Australian Suicide Prevention Advisory Council and the Queensland Advisory Group on Suicide (QAGS).
 Additionally, he is the co-founder of the Italian Society for Psycho-Oncology.